Smooth Circle Covering with a Physical Measure on a Hyperbolic Repelling Fixed Point: Main Result and Discussion

-A measure $\mu$ is called a physical measure if $B_\mu$ has positive Lebesgue measure.
 A fixed point $p$ supporting a physical measure $\delta_p$ is an example of a statistical attractor.
 A point $x \in B_{\delta_p}$ is not attracted to $p$ in the classical sense, but given an arbitrarily small neighborhood of $p$, for sufficiently large timescales the orbit will almost always be inside that neighborhood.
-A classical attractor (such as a fixed point $p$ with $|f'(p)|<1$) is a trivial example of a statistical attractor.
+A topological attractor (such as a fixed point $p$ with $|f'(p)|<1$) is a trivial example of a statistical attractor.
+A well-known example of statistical attractors that are not topological attractors are the intermittency maps of \cite{PM80} and \cite{LSV99}, which feature a topologically repelling indifferent fixed point $p$ with $f'(p) = 1$.

-A hyperbolic repelling fixed point is a fixed point $p$ with $|f'(p)|>1$.
-It has opposite behavior to an attractor, because every other point in its neighborhood will leave at an exponential rate.
-We now have a natural question to ask: Can a hyperbolic repelling fixed point support a physical measure?
-We answer this question positively for circle coverings.
-First, we restrict our class of circle coverings.
+In this paper we will focus on the more interesting and counterintuitive situation of a hyperbolic repelling fixed point with $|f'(p)|>1$.
+We coin a new term for fixed points that are hyperbolic repelling and also statistical attractors. \begin{defi} $p$ is called a Sisyphus Attractor if $|f'(p)| > 1$ and $|B_{\delta_p}|>0$. \end{defi}

+Hofbauer and Keller \cite{HofKel90} first proved the existence of Sisyphus Attractors for unimodal maps using the rich combinatorics of the kneading sequence within a full family.
+We consider instead the setting of circle coverings, which can also be seen as full branch maps in which all branches are orientation preserving.